Peeeeteer/tabbie/README.md

 Once built, your Tabbie will be able to:

-- 😋 Do funny faces
+- 😋 Do funny faces, move and be fun
 - ✅ Display and manage your to-do list
 - ⏲️ Run Pomodoro timers like “Start pomodoro for [task]”
 - 🔔 Set reminders (e.g., “Drink water every 30 mins”)